Profile Logo

 Figure

 Nighttime color constancy remains a challenging problem in computational photography due to low-light noise and complex illumination conditions that limit cross-sensor generalization.
 We present RL-AWB, a novel framework combining statistical methods with deep reinforcement learning for nighttime white balance.
 Our method begins with a statistical algorithm tailored for nighttime scenes, integrating salient gray pixel detection with novel illumination estimation.
 Building on this foundation, we develop the first deep reinforcement learning approach for color constancy that leverages the statistical algorithm as its core, mimicking professional AWB tuning experts by dynamically optimizing parameters for each image without knowing its ground-truth illumination.
 To facilitate cross-sensor evaluation, we introduce the first multi-sensor nighttime color constancy dataset.
-Experiments show that our method achieves 12% lower median angular error compared the the state-of-the-art methods on the Nighttime Color Constancy (NCC) dataset.
+Experiment results demonstrate that our method achieve superior generalization capability across low-light and well-illuminated images.

 Contributions